 In Year Admissions

-Applications for an in-year admission should be made directly to the school however applications made via Trafford admissions will also be processed.
-In year admissions forms can be downloaded just below or by contacting the school.
-The Year group a student can be admitted is usually based on their date of birth.
+Applications for an in year admission should be made directly to the school however applications made via Trafford admissions will also be processed.
+In year admission forms can be downloaded here or by contacting the school.
+The year group a student can be admitted to is usually based on their date of birth.

 Where applications for admission exceed the number of places available, the following criteria will be applied:

-All children whose statement of Special Education Needs (SEN) or Education, Health and Care (EHC) plan names the school must attend.
+- All children whose statement of Special Education Needs (SEN) or Education, Health and Care (EHC) plan names the school they must attend.

 - Looked after children: children in the care of Trafford MBC – residing in M33, WA14 & WA15 areas.